-Under the valuation policy, the Corporation values unrestricted publicly held securities at the closing bid price for these securities for the last three trading days of the month.
+Under the valuation policy, the Corporation values unrestricted publicly held securities at the average closing bid price for these securities for the last three trading days of the month.
 Restricted publicly held securities are valued at the closing bid price for the last three trading days of the month and are discounted for the time restriction.
+See subsequent event footnote disclosure regarding Synacor.